-Riders who want to go as fast as possible will appreciate the Pace 500 extra power, riders who don’t want to go that fast yet still want the look and performance of a cruiser style ebike can save some dollars with the more economical Pace 350.
+To sum, riders who want to go as fast as possible will appreciate the Next-Gen Pace 500’s extra power.
+Riders who don’t want to go that fast yet still want the look and performance of a cruiser style ebike can save some dollars with the more economical Next-Gen Pace 350.

 It’s important to also know that some states restrict the use of certain classes of ebikes.
-For example, Class II ebikes might be allowed in your location, but not Class III ebikes, so check your local laws when deciding between the Next-Gen Pace 500 or 350 ebike.
+For example, Class II ebikes might be allowed in your location, but not Class III ebikes.
+So, always check your local laws when deciding between the Next-Gen Pace 500 or 350 ebike.

 What's your skill level?

-Pace 500 has a more powerful motor that produces more torque than the Pace 350.
-That means it accelerates faster and reaches top speed sooner.
-More skilled riders who want to ride as fast as possible will appreciate the extra power of the Pace 500.
-Casual riders who aren’t comfortable with higher top speeds and faster acceleration may be better served by the Pace 350 - it still has plenty of power, but takes a little longer to reach top speed, so it’s easier for new riders, lapsed riders, those with injuries or poor flexibility, or balance issues.
+Next-Gen Pace 500 has a more powerful motor that produces more torque than the Next-Gen Pace 350.
+Meaning, it accelerates faster and reaches top speed sooner.
+More skilled riders who want to ride as fast as possible will appreciate the extra power of the Next-Gen Pace 500.
+Casual riders who aren’t comfortable with higher top speeds and faster acceleration may be better served by the Next-Gen Pace 350; It still has plenty of power but takes slightly longer to reach its top speed, making it easier for new riders, lapsed riders, those with injuries or poor flexibility, or balance issues discover their pace.

-Ebikes can help many riders feel more comfortable when riding near automobile traffic.
-If you often ride with cars, you might appreciate the higher top speed of the Pace 500 (28 MPH) vs. the Pace 350 (20 MPH), because the additional speed can help you keep up with car traffic.
-Keeping up with car traffic can allow you to “take the lane”, preventing unsafe passing when the road is too narrow to accommodate both a bike and a car at the same time.
-If you often ride where you share space with other cyclists and pedestrians, Pace 500 might be too fast, the slower Pace 350 might be a better match for casual bike paths, downtown sidewalks, or beach boardwalks
+Ebikes can help many riders feel more comfortable when sharing roads or riding near automobile traffic.
+If you often ride alongside cars, you might appreciate the higher top speed of the Next-Gen Pace 500 (28 MPH) vs. Next-Gen Pace 350 (factory set at 20 MPH) since the additional speed can help you keep up with car traffic.
+Keeping up with car traffic can allow you to “take the lane,” preventing unsafe passing when the road is too narrow to accommodate both a bike and a car at the same time.
+If you often ride where you share space with other cyclists and pedestrians, Next-Gen Pace 500 might be too fast.
+The Next-Gen Pace 350 might be a better match for casual bike paths, downtown sidewalks, or beach boardwalks.

-Bigger, heavier riders may appreciate the extra stopping power that comes with the hydraulic disc brakes used on the Next-Gen Pace 500.
-Using mechanical disc brakes, the Next-Gen Pace 350 still has plenty of braking power for most riders, but the Pace 500 is a better bet for bigger riders and those who ride at higher speeds.
+Larger, heavier riders may appreciate the extra stopping power that comes with the hydraulic disc brakes that are used on the Next-Gen Pace 500.
+Using mechanical disc brakes, the Next-Gen Pace 350 still has plenty of braking power for most riders, but the Next-Gen Pace 500 is a better bet for bigger riders and those who ride at higher speeds.